What is the Contingency Reserve?

 - Better Risk Management: it helps to meet unexpected future expenses without interrupting the financial cycle.

-- Backup for Enough Resources: This reserve creates a backup for resources so that if resources fall short it can restore from backup resources
+- Backup for Enough Resources: This reserve creates a backup for resources so that if resources fall short, it can restore from backup resources

-- Blockage of Money: to met contingency arise in a future entity set aside money hence it is blockage of money as it cannot be used anywhere.
+- Blockage of Money: to met contingency arise in a future entity set aside money; hence it is blockage of money as it cannot be used anywhere.

-- This is the part of retained earning which is set aside to meet the future unexpected cost or losses.
+- This is the part of retained earnings, which is set aside to meet the future unexpected cost or losses.
 It is calculated on logical and risk-based techniques.
 It is often used in real estate and insurance industries.

 This has been a guide to What is Contingency Reserve & it’s Meaning.
 Here we discuss the examples of contingency reserve, importance, and how to calculate along with advantages and disadvantages.
 You can learn more about from the following articles –